janosgyerik/manyquiz/misc/coursera-android/README.md

 ------------------
 I will keep adding the new assignments as they get released, ideally on the same day or the next.
-You can upgrade your local clone from this repository with the commands:
+Upgrade your local clone of this repository with:

     git fetch origin
     git merge origin/master